 For many Christians the Christmas tree still retains the symbolism of the Paradise tree.
 The tree reminds us of the tree in Eden by which Adam and Eve were overcome and which thrust them into sin.
 But more importantly, the tree reminds us of the tree by which our sin was overcome, namely the tree upon which Jesus was crucified.

-The apostle Paul wrote in Galatians 3:13, "Christ redeemed us from the curse of the law by becoming a curse for us, for it is written: "Cursed is everyone who is hung on a tree.”
-And Peter writes, "He himself bore our sins in his body on the tree, so that we might die to sins and live for righteousness.”
+Is it a stretch to refer to the cross as a tree?
+Hardly, for this is the language of the New Testament itself!
+The apostle Paul writes in Galatians 3:13, “Christ redeemed us from the curse of the law by becoming a curse for us, for it is written: “Cursed is everyone who is hung on a tree.”
+And Peter writes, “He himself bore our sins in his body on the tree, so that we might die to sins and live for righteousness.”

 Therefore, the Christmas tree is a wonderful symbol and reminder of salvation and forgiveness through Jesus Christ!
 This Christmas, every time you see a Christmas tree may it remind you of Jesus.
 He is…

 - The one who is evergreen, the giver of life, and the one who never dies.

 - The one who redeems and restores us to fellowship with God.